 The Wild Hunt could not cross running water.
 (Not that this often did much more than delay them.
 Depending on the myth, you generally needed to get cold iron or survive until dawn, as the hunt could travel to the ends of the earth in a single night, and could afford to take the long route.)

-In Scottish folklore, an unlucky traveler might have to deal with a type of evil and disgustingsea-fey called a "nuckelavee" — a man-like creature that was merged into the back of a horse from the waist down (kind of like a centaur, except the horse's head is there too).
+In Scottish folklore, an unlucky traveler might have to deal with a type of evil and disgustingsea-fey called a "nuckelavee" — a man-like creature that was merged into the back of a one-eyed horse from the waist down (kind of like a centaur, except the horse's head is there too).
 The best way to escape one of these skinlessabominations was to get fresh running water between it and you.
 Crossing a stream usually worked.

 Possibly one of the more famous Scottish ones is "The Tale of Tam O'Shanter" who, after being discovered by witches has to cross the "keystone of the bridge" in order to escape.
 He makes it, but his horse gets her tail pulled off.
 I think the American version of this is Sleepy Hollow, with Ichabod Crane?